Zero Trust, SASE, and Trusted or Untrusted Zone Decisions

 Test Your Knowledge

-A business has many branches, remote users, SaaS applications, and wants cloud-delivered security inspection with SD-WAN-style traffic steering.
+A business has many branches, remote users, and SaaS applications, and wants cloud-delivered security inspection with SD-WAN-style traffic steering.
 Which architecture is most relevant?

 A